Remember those upsetting times when your IP camera delivers “freezing” video feed or hits its storage ceiling in few days?

 H.265 IP cameras are suitable for a wide range of applications – indoors & outdoors, for home & business, such as your front door, back door, garden, garage, shop, constructions sites, schools, hospitals, bars, etc.

-And they are especially ideal for delivering ultra HD videos with the high-efficiency video compression coding, such as 4K and 8K.
+And the H.265 CCTV cameras are especially ideal for delivering ultra HD videos with the high-efficiency video compression coding, such as 4K and 8K.

 Indeed, some reputable security camera brands, are already providing or plan to provide 4K H.265 cameras to stream clearest ever videos with less network consumption and storage usage.